A short story encapsulating Mercury's experience as he works across the ages.

 “No, dude.
 Seriously.
 It’s…it’s not even…” And once again waves of story and imagery smashed down on him.

-Every muscle squeezed around the statue, an irony betraying the desperate desire for a rock in his private storm.
-Only now did he feel the tears soaking his face.
-All his knuckles went white once more before he burst into rich belly-laughing that seemed to echo through the entire building for over a minute.
+Desperately desiring a rock in his private storm, every muscle squeezed around the statue.
+The painful irony soaked his face with tears, and all his knuckles went white once more before he burst into rich belly-laughing that seemed to echo through the entire building for over a minute.
 Even to himself he sounded like a madman.
 They must be certain he was on drugs, he thought, making the situation more ridiculous and sending him into another fit.
 This is when several guards entered the chamber with a straightjacket, and peeled him from the large statue.
-He smiled, his malnourished body nearly limp with exhaustion as they quickly cinched the straps then dragged him by his collar backwards across the smooth marble floor.
+He smiled, his malnourished body nearly limp with exhaustion as they cinched the straps then dragged him by his collar backwards across the smooth marble floor.

 For all the gods and goddesses playin' the game